sadanandpai/resume-builder/README.md

 - [Zustand](https://github.com/pmndrs/zustand) (hooks based state management library)
 - [Vite](https://vitejs.dev/) (Bundler)

+<div align="center">More features coming soon</div>

 ---

 Feel free to use the source to create your resume.<br/>
-Basic knowledge of HTML5, CSS and React is sufficient to customize the resume for your requirements.
+Basic knowledge of HTML5, CSS and React is sufficient if you to customize the resume for your requirements.

 ![](https://visitor-badge.glitch.me/badge?page_id=single-page-resume-builder)

-<div align="center">More features coming soon</div>